Dalilah Muhammad: 2013: US 400mH champion and world silver medallist

-At the 2013 USA Outdoor Track and Field Championships, Muhammad improved her personal record by half a second with a run of 53.83 in the final to win her first national title in the 400 m hurdles.
-Muhammad has represented Nike since 2013.
-At the 2014 USA Outdoor Track and Field Championships, Muhammad qualified for the 400 m hurdles but did not start.
-At the 2015 USA Outdoor Track and Field Championships, she placed 7th with a time of 57.31.
+At the USA Championships, Muhammad improved her personal best by half a second with a run of 53.83 in the final to win her first national title in the 400 m hurdles.
+In August, at the World Championships held in Moscow, she won the silver medal, running a time of 54.09 s to finish behind Zuzana Hejnova and claim her first senior global medal.